mlnima/FRD_CodingChallenge/README.md

-# Getting Started with Create React App
+# Getting Started with our coding challange

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project use create react app with typescript [Create React App](https://github.com/facebook/create-react-app).

+In this project we are trying to help users finding the correct car.

+Link to the vehicle manufacturers :  http://localhost:3000/vehicleManufacturers

+Example of the vehicle manufacturer :  http://localhost:3000/vehicleManufacturer/FORD

+Example of the cars model page :  http://localhost:3000/vehicleManufacturer/FORD/Fiesta
+note: there might be 100s of  cars, so to no render everything user should use the filter to render the cars

 ## Available Scripts